Celtic Cross Equestrian Center

-The Celtic Cross Riding Center Program will include 1 mounted and 1 unmounted lesson to total 3 hours of training!
+The Celtic Cross Riding Center Program will include 1 mounted and 1 unmounted lesson to total of 3 hours of training!
 Lessons will concentrate on working on rating standards for riding – including riding on the flat and jumping.
-Unmounted lessons will cover a variety of topics including horse anatomy, veterinary care, bandaging, nutrition, competition rules, farm management and developing future leadership and teaching skills.
+Unmounted lessons will cover a variety of topics including horse anatomy, veterinary care, bandaging, nutrition, competition rules, farm management, and developing future leadership and teaching skills.
 We will also be participating in the USPC JR Pony Club for young new members, the Badge Program at the D level, and the Horsemasters Program.

-Pony Clubbers will have the opportunity to participate in rallies throughout the spring, summer and fall.
+Pony Clubbers will have the opportunity to participate in rallies throughout the spring, summer, and fall.

 Pony Club is held every Monday from 6:30 pm - 7:30 pm.

 U.S. Pony Clubs started in 1954 to teach the English style of riding and the proper care of horses.
 It is an offshoot of the British Pony Club, which was created in 1929 as a junior branch of the Institute of the Horse.
 Since then, Pony Club has expanded to many countries around the world.
 The main purpose is to promote sportsmanship, stewardship, and leadership through horsemanship.